-After preliminary checks, enforcement enquiries which have sufficient information will be registered as a valid enquiry and acknowledged within 5 working days of the date of receipt providing you with a reference number and the contact details of the investigating officer.
-Where the suspected breach relates to a recently determined or ongoing planning application it will not initially be treated as an enforcement case.
-In the first instance the planning officer assigned to the application will attempt to resolve the issue directly with the developer.
-Where this is unsuccessful and/or more formal action is needed a case will then be opened in line with these Service Standards.
+- After preliminary checks, only enforcement enquiries which have sufficient information will be registered as a valid enquiry and acknowledged within 5 working days of the date of receipt providing you with a reference number and the contact details of the investigating officer.
+For the avoidance of doubt, such information required shall include: - The address or location of the site where the suspected breach of planning control has occurred; - Details of the type and nature of the suspected breach of planning control, including when you became aware of it, with times and dates, if relevant; - The date when the suspected breach of planning control commenced; - Name and address of the person/business responsible; - Dated electronic photographs of the land (including a building) where an unauthorised advertisement or harm to amenity is being reported. - Your contact details, including name, telephone number, address and email address if available; - Information on how the breach affects you. - Where the suspected breach relates to a recently determined or ongoing planning application it will not initially be treated as an enforcement case.
+In the first instance, the planning officer assigned to the application will attempt to resolve the issue directly with the developer.
+Where this is unsuccessful and/or more formal action is needed, a case will then be opened in line with these Service Standards.

-- Priority will be given to significant breaches of planning control including: - Unauthorised development causing immediate or potentially serious harm; - Unauthorised works to a listed building; - \circ Unauthorised works to a tree protected by a tree preservation order; - o Unauthorised works to a tree within a conservation area; - A breach of planning condition which adversely affects amenity and/or resulting in continuing harm.
+- Priority will be given to significant breaches of planning control including: - Unauthorised development causing immediate or potentially serious harm. - Unauthorised works to a listed building. - Unauthorised works to a tree protected by a tree preservation order. - Unauthorised works to a tree within a conservation area. - A breach of planning condition which adversely affects amenity and/or resulting in continuing harm.